LASER-UMASS/Blues/README.md

  ## How to extend or experiment using different configuration parameters?

-- Import the project in Eclipse and follow the steps 1 described above.
+- Import the project in Eclipse and follow the steps to replace `<path-to-blues>` as described above.
-- Use the main function defined in [`Blues.java`](https://github.com/LASER-UMASS/Blues/blob/main/source/mmotwani/java/main/Blues.java) to launch Blues by providing the command line arguments described in 2 or 3 above.
+- Use the main function defined in [`Blues.java`](https://github.com/LASER-UMASS/Blues/blob/main/source/mmotwani/java/main/Blues.java) to launch Blues by providing the command line arguments as described above.
 - To experiment with different weights and scoring functions update the parameters in the file [`ConfigurationParameters.java`](https://github.com/LASER-UMASS/Blues/blob/main/source/mmotwani/java/configuration/ConfigurationParameters.java).